Rohini557/Rohini/Expectations.md

-# Course Expectations

-## What I Expect to Get Out of This Course

-- Provide a concise list of what you expect to learn or gain from the course.

-## What I Am Most Looking Forward To

-- List what you are particularly excited about experiencing or learning during the course.

-## Why I Am Taking the Course

-- Explain your motivations for taking this course and how it fits into your goals.

----

-Feel free to add any additional sections or details that you think are relevant.
+I am taking this course to learn about the fundamentals of artificial intelligence.
+I look forward to learning about machine learning and natural language processing.
+I expect to get a strong foundation in AI from this course that I can use to pursue further studies or a career in the field.
+Learn the fundamentals of artificial intelligence Understand machine learning and natural language processing Develop skills in data science and programming Be able to apply AI to real-world problems What I Am Most Looking Forward to in This Course Learning about machine learning Learning about natural language processing Working on projects that apply AI to real-world problems I am interested in learning about artificial intelligence I want to pursue a career in AI I believe AI has the potential to solve many of the world's problems